 Hiking boot (hiking through stream in Nepal)

-Crossing a stream in Nepal with the Salomon Quest 4 boots
+Crossing a stream in Nepal with the Salomon Quest 4 boots | Credit: Brian McCurdy

 For day hikes on flatter or less technical terrain or if you're aiming to move fast and light, we can’t recommend a lightweight and flexible hiking boot enough.
 Shoes like the Altra Lone Peak Hiker 2 or Salomon X Ultra 4 Mid are standouts for these uses.
-As your trips get longer and your pack gets heavier, a more substantial boot that increases ankle support is a better decision.
-Look to the Lowa Renegade or Salomon Quest 4 for a great all-around option that is equally adept at conquering summit peaks and multi-day backpacking.
+But as your trips get longer and your pack gets heavier, a more substantial boot that increases ankle support is a better decision.
+Look to the Lowa Renegade Evo or Salomon Quest 4 for a great all-around option that is equally adept at conquering summit peaks and multi-day backpacking.
 On the extreme end, heavyweight boots like the Salewa MTN Trainer 2 Mid GTX are excellent for hiking in areas that require maximum support: off-trail bushwhacking, traversing an exposed area, or trekking over rough ground.

 Arc'teryx Aerios FL 2 Mid GTX (hiking rocky ledge)

-Lightweight hiking boots provide less stability on uneven terrain
+Lightweight hiking boots provide less stability on uneven terrain | Credit: Jason Hummel

 Waterproofing